Nathan-Hebert/DFO-Reference-Points/README.md

 - `ShinyApp_240108.R` – Runs the Shiny app.
 - `Generate_OM_Simulated_Stocks_241115.R` – Generates an OM using the Pons et al. inputs from the `Data` folder.
-- `runMSE_250124.R` – Runs closed-loop simulations for an OM and saves results, including figures.
+- `runMSE_250317.R` – Runs closed-loop simulations for an OM and saves results, including figures.
-- `MSE_figs_combined_250124.R` – Combines the simulation results from multiple OMs into six figures.
+- `MSE_figs_combined_250320.R` – Combines the simulation results from multiple OMs into six figures.
-- `Results_Table_250124.R` – Creates a table summarizing the simulation results from multiple OMs.
+- `Results_Table_250321.R` – Creates two tables summarizing the simulation results from multiple OMs.
 - Other scripts support the ones listed above.

 ## Data